Tabs

 It's finally time!!!!!!

 If you're new here, howdy!
-Last year, we decided to fly for the very first time, to go on vacation to view the Total Eclipse in Jonesboro, Arkansas.
+Last year, we made the decision to fly for the very first time, to go on vacation to view the Total Eclipse in Jonesboro, Arkansas.
 Stick around to read all about our adventure in the northern Southern US and the Midwest!

 For the past few days, Hubby's been fighting some sort of cold (hell, could have been Covid for all we knew...).
 Because of this, he'd been sleeping badly the past few days, too.
 Also because of this, we'd not been eating healthy dinners, and last night was no exception!
 I was going to make scrambled eggs, but the eggs were too old to use, so we ended up with a super-healthy dinner of ice cream and chocolate milk...
 On the bright side, it's full of calcium and protein!